acadena-repo/EMERITUS-PGDMLAI-ASSIGNMENTS/README.md

 # EMERITUS-PGDMLAI-ASSIGNMENTS
+***
+## POSTGRADUATE DIPLOMA IN MACHINE LEARNING AND ARTIFICIAL INTELLIGENCE
-Jupyter notebooks of all assignments
+- The repository contents all the Jupyter Notebooks of all assignments